 - Kidney stone risk.
 Vitamin D3 can worsen calcium-based kidney stones in some patients, particularly at very high doses or in those with hyperparathyroidism.
 Test calcium and PTH before starting high doses and maintain steady hydration.

 - Vitamin D toxicity.
 Levels above 100 ng/mL warrant stopping or reducing the dose and rechecking calcium.
 Symptoms include nausea, weakness, and kidney stress.
-Toxicity is rare but real, usually from high doses taken without any lab monitoring.
+Toxicity is uncommon, but it does happen, usually from high doses taken without any lab monitoring.

 - K2 side effects.
 K2 is well tolerated for most people.
 Side effects are uncommon and usually mild, such as brief upset stomach.
 The key safety issue is interaction with blood thinners.